davidxmoody/davidxmoody.com/src/cv.md

 The app was previously bundled with Cordova but an effort had already been made to migrate to a lightweight **React Native** wrapper.
 The iOS build worked but the Android one did not.
 The project was based on a very old React Native bootstrap project and needed significant work.

 - I got it working and released it to the Google Play Store
-- Implemented a system for building the Android app in multiple different white-labelled versions
+- Implemented a system for building the Android app in multiple different white-labelled versions (with Gradle)
 - Integrated the AppsFlyer SDK (an analytics platform) and added server-side event tracking

 I went with five other people from the company to take part in the 2-day [Pensions Dashboard Techsprint](https://twitter.com/MoneyhubEnterpr/status/852439989791150080) event in London (run by the HM Treasury).